hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ### Build

-In the build tab we can browse through a list of recent jobs and pipelines.
+In the `Build` tab we can browse through a list of recent jobs and pipelines.
 The results are simply returned as a paginated table.
 For pipelines this can give an impression on an individual basis, but grasping the overall trend over a longer period is hard.

 Especially with the Jobs search getting a job overview is challenging.
 This search is infamous for only allowing to filter by job status, not by name.
-The related issue for the underlying api is 5 years old [22027](https://gitlab.com/gitlab-org/gitlab/-/issues/22027), with many people wishing for its resolution.
+The related issue [#22027](https://gitlab.com/gitlab-org/gitlab/-/issues/22027) for the underlying api is 5 years old, with many people wishing for its resolution.

 ## Grafana